slu-soc5050/lecture-02/examples/lecture-02b.md

 ### Position Adjustments

-In addition to creating stacked plots, we can also disaggregate our data so that we get a series of bars for each `fill` category within a given `x` category.
+In addition to creating stacked plots, we can also dis-aggregate our data so that we get a series of bars for each `fill` category within a given `x` category.
 This is done with the `position = "dodge"` argument:

 ``` r
 ggplot(data = mpg) +